drj11/sixtyforth/sixtyforth.md

 ## Register Conventions

-R8 for data stack.
+Two stacks.
+Data stack, and continuation stack.
-Growing upwards (TOS at numerically higher address).
+Stacks grow upwards (TOS at numerically higher address).
-Empty (so word at TOS has address R8-8).
+Stacks are empty (so word at TOS has address REG-8).

-R9 for CODEPOINTER?

-R10 for continuation stack?
+RBP stack
+RBX codepointer
+R12 continuation stack
 RDX for THIS